iamproprogramr/alarm-clock/README.md

 Custom Alarm Clock
 Created by Muhammad Yousaf
 Overview
-The Custom Alarm Clock is a simple, user-friendly application that allows users to set alarms and receive custom messages when the alarm rings.
+The Custom Alarm Clock is a simple, user-friendly application.
 This project was created as a practise project